Diseases Of The Arteries Veins And Lymphatic Question and Answers

 Diabetic Gangrene Clinical features:

-• Pain and ulceration of foot
+• Pain and ulceration of the foot

 • Loss of sensation.